 Saturday, March 28 Casablanca

-Arrive in Casablanca, the largest city in Morocco, and meet the rest of your travelling companions.
+In Casablanca, the largest city in Morocco, meet the rest of your travelling companions.
 Discover some of Casablanca’s wonders on a city tour, beginning with a walk around the Hassan II Mosque, the largest mosque in Africa, with the world’s tallest minaret.
 Then continue to the Ain Diab Corniche for a stroll along the beautiful coastline.
 Visit the Habous Quarter, the oldest part of Casablanca, which houses the Royal Palace.
 Then continue to the Mohammad V Square in the heart of the city centre.
 Tonight, enjoy a welcome dinner at Rick’s Café.